mark-wilson/tech-notes/ai-tx.md

 This goes further than digital transformation and we are entering a new era of "AI transformation".

+"A digital and Al transformation is the process of developing organisational and technology-based capabilities that allows a company to improve continuously its customer experience, lower its costs, and, over time, sustain a competitive advantage."
+[Kevin Ingrey]

 ## Digital assistants

 ### ChatGPT